What is Dysport?

-- Dysport is an injection that your doctor will give you
+- Dysport is an injection that your healthcare provider will give you

 - Dysport is injected into the affected muscles

-- If you are an adult, your doctor may give you another dose of Dysport after 12 weeks or longer, if it is needed
+- If you are an adult, your healthcare provider may give you another dose of Dysport after 12 weeks or longer, if it is needed

-- If you are an adult being treated for CD or spasticity or you are a child (2 to 17 years of age) being treated for spasticity, your doctor may change your dose of Dysport until you and your doctor find the best dose for you.
+- If you are an adult being treated for CD or spasticity or you are a child (2 to 17 years of age) being treated for spasticity, your healthcare provider may change your dose of Dysport until you and your healthcare provider find the best dose for you.
 Children should not be retreated sooner than every 12-16 weeks

 - The dose of Dysport is not the same as the dose of any other botulinum toxin product

 Dysport may cause loss of strength or general muscle weakness, blurred vision, or drooping eyelids within hours to weeks of taking Dysport.
 If this happens, do not drive a car, operate machinery, or do other dangerous activities.
 See "What is the most important information I should know about Dysport?"